 Preliminary design is the first 10% of the design and development process.
 Access to preliminary design is critical to the successful outcome of development projects envisioned by nonprofit organizations.
 Unfortunately, nonprofits rarely have the resources to pay for preliminary design.

-Design Grants match nonprofit organizations with skilled volunteers such as architects, landscape architects, preservationists, interior designers, urban planners, engineers, cost estimators, and other experts.
+The Collaborative matches nonprofits with skilled volunteers such as architects, landscape architects, preservationists, interior designers, urban planners, engineers, cost estimators, and other experts.
 Our volunteers work alongside the nonprofit to engage the community and other stakeholders through the design process, identify program and space needs, evaluate options, estimate project costs, and illustrate the vision with renderings and plans.
 Design Grants prepare nonprofits for the next stage of community development: gaining support, raising funds, and building projects.

-Design Grants may be implemented as a project or a charrette.
+Design grants may be implemented as a project or a charrette.
 Projects provide a community-engaged design process that results in a blueprint for a community development project.
 Charrettes convene designers and stakeholders to brainstorm and generate new solutions to community challenges and opportunities.

 See our recent work and find out how nonprofits can apply for a Design Grant.

 Nonprofit partnership and community engagement are hallmarks of our design process.